xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 | Cust 2 Twitch | 1490 | 116 |
 | Cust 3 Twitch | 1328 | 395 |

-It’s showing very clearly that we have a traffic very asymmetrical.
-Something totally expected considering the type of service they deliver.
+It’s showing very clearly that we have a very asymmetrical traffic distribution.
+Something totally expected considering the type of service they deliver (content).
 But also it’s showing that ingress traffic is very often “as large as your MTU”.
 It will be a key parameter when discussing the sampling-interval we have to configure on our interfaces.

 I hope it convinced you that you can not simply take 350B or 500B as your average packet size.
 In reality, it will depend on the type on service you are connected to and the port allocation to NPUs.